-9) Primary (Blue) / Secondary (Black) IDE Connectors (Two 40-1pin IDE)
+9) Primary (Blue) / Secondary IDE Connectors (40-1 pin IDE1/IDE2)

 These connectors support the provided UltraDMA/66 IDE hard disk ribbon cable.
-Connect the cable's connector (usually blue) to the motherboard's primary (recommended) or secondary IDE connector, and then connect the gray connector to your UltraDMA/66 slave device (hard disk drive) and the black connector to your UltraDMA/66 master device.
+Connect the cable's blue connector to the motherboard's primary (recommended) or secondary IDE connector, and then connect the gray connector to your UltraDMA/66 slave device (hard disk drive) and the black connector to your UltraDMA/66 master device.
 It is recommended that non-UltraDMA/66 devices be connected to the secondary IDE connector.
 If you install two hard disks, you must configure the second drive to Slave mode by setting its jumper accordingly.
-Please refer to your hard disk documentation for the jumper settings.
-BIOS now supports specific device bootup (see Advanced CMOS Setup).
+Refer to your hard disk documentation for the jumper settings.
+BIOS now supports specific device bootup (see 4.4.1 Advanced CMOS Setup).
 (Pin 20 is removed to prevent inserting in the wrong orientation when using ribbon cables with pin 20 plugged).
+If you have more than two UltraDMA/66 devices, you will need to purchase another UltraDMA/66 cable.

+NOTE: The hole near the blue connector on the UltraDMA/66 cable is intentional.
 TIP: You may configure two hard disks to be both Masters with two ribbon cables - one for the primary IDE connector and another for the secondary IDE connector.
-You may install one operating system on an IDE drive and another on a SCSI drive and select the boot disk through Advanced CMOS Setup.
+You may install one operating system on an IDE drive and another on a SCSI drive and select the boot disk through 4.4.1 Advanced CMOS Setup.